-18.13.
-The Vessels form (FRM6199) must be completed in full with the following responsibilities:

-- 1. OPP/Retrieval Surgeon responsibility complete section B - 2.
+- 18.13.
+The Vessels form (FRM6199) must be completed in full with the following responsibilities: - 1.
+OPP/Retrieval Surgeon responsibility complete section B - 2.
 SN responsibility complete section A - 3.
 The receiving centre responsibility complete section C - 4.
-It is the SN's responsibility to take a picture of the vessel Form (FRM6199) and attached to DonorPath.

-The OPP must place the blood vessels inside the specimen bag.
+It is the SN's responsibility to take a genius scan image of the vessel Form (FRM6199) and attach to DonorPath, ensuring that the scanned image is taken in accordance with MPD1100.
+Attach to DonorPath file as miscellaneous, labelled as 'Vessel Form' - 5.
+The OPP must place the blood vessels inside the specimen bag. - 18.14.

-- 18.14.
 Refer to SOP5685 for packing requirements of Ad-Hoc vessels. - 18.15.
 The completed Vessels form (FRM6199) with the relevant vessels must be sealed within a sample pouch and placed within the organ box with the relevant organ, in readiness for organ handover, by the OPP.